 Good for the cold evening and morning

-On the lower altitude trekking weather will be hot, T-shirts and shirts are recommended
+On the lower altitude trekking weather will be hot, T-shirts and shirts are good to take.

 Recommended having two pairs

-If your trekking pants are reasonably windproof, then special wind pants are not needed.
+If your trekking pants are reasonably windproof.
 If you do bring a pair, it is not necessary to have Gore-tex or similar non-waterproof.